wangqinNick/tp/docs/DeveloperGuide.md

 `ListCommand` returns `CommandResult`.

-Given below is an example usage scenario and how the cap feature behaves at each step.
+Given below is an example usage scenario and how the list feature behaves at each step.
 1. The user launches the application for the first time.
 2. The user inputs `add -t Read book` into ra.VI, adding the task to the task list in TaskManager.
 The user keys in multiple other tasks of the following:
 * `add -t Return book -by 2-10-2020 1400`